BMW M20

 The BMW M20 is a SOHC straight-six petrol engine which was produced from 1977 to 1993.
 It was introduced eight years after the larger BMW M30 straight-six engine, which remained in production alongside the M20.

-The first cars to use the M20 were the E12 5 Series and the E21 3 Series.
+The first BMW models to use the M20 were the E12 5 Series and the E21 3 Series.
 The initial M20 model had a displacement of 2.0 L, with later versions having displacements of up to 2.7 L.

 The M20 began to be phased out following the introduction of the M50 engine in 1990.
-The final M20 engines were fitted to the E30 3 Series wagon (estate) and convertible model built in April 1993.
+The final M20 engines were fitted to the E30 3 Series touring and convertible model built in April 1993.

 The M20 was the basis for the BMW M21 diesel engine.
 It is also loosely related to the BMW M70 V12 petrol engine.

 History

-By the 1970s, BMW felt the need for a six-cylinder engine smaller than the BMW M30, to use in the 3 Series and 5 Series.
-The resulting M20 had a displacement of 2.0 L, BMW's smallest straight-six engine of its day.
-BMW presented the M20 engine at the 1977 IAA as a 90 kW 2.0-litre Solex 4A1 carburetted version, and as a 105 kW 2.3-litre K-Jetronic multi-point injected version.
-Later versions had displacements up to 2.7 L. The M20 was used in the E12 5 Series, E21 3 Series, E28 5 Series, E30 3 Series and E34 5 Series.
+By the 1970s, BMW saw a need for a new I6 engine to bridge the displacement gap between their smaller M10 I4 and the M30 I6 engines.
+This new engine would solve the following business- and engineering-related issues: